ayufan/pve-helpers/README.md

 ### 2.7. `pci_remove` and `pci_rescan`

-In the reverse of 2.6, sometimes host will actually hold some memory in PCI device's address space, and prevent that space being handled by vfio-pci driver.
+In a reverse scenario of 2.6, sometimes host will actually hold some memory in PCI device's address space, and prevent that space being handled by vfio-pci driver and thus the VM.
 One common example is `simplefb` allocating `BOOTFB` in [boot GPU's address space](https://github.com/torvalds/linux/blob/7e57714cd0ad2d5bb90e50b5096a0e671dec1ef3/drivers/firmware/sysfb_simplefb.c#L115) despite setting `video=simplefb:off` in kernel cmdline.
 A [hack](https://github.com/furkanmustafa/forcefully-remove-bootfb) exists but it is [not guranteed to work for everyone](https://github.com/SRH1605/forcefully-remove-bootfb/pull/1#issuecomment-1054073276).
 As such one can unbind and rebind the PCI device to free up the entire address space allocated for the device, indirectly getting rid of the offending memory allocation.
+However, this won't work on all memory allocation.
+For memory occupied by `efifb`/`simplefb`, please see below.

 The difference between this set of commands and `pci_unbind`/`pci_rebind` is that this set runs before VM is started (need to have all the memory availabe before passthrough), while `pci_unbind`/`pci_rebind` happens after VM is stopped (so we know VGA is no longer in use and can be given back to the host).